MicrosoftDocs/win32/desktop-src/cossdk/enabling-auto-done-for-a-method.md

 ---
-Description: 'You can enable the auto-done feature for any method exposed by a component for which COM+ JIT activation is enabled.
-If JIT activation is disabled, auto-done is unavailable.' ms.assetid: 'd699b85c-441f-4ea6-8d03-d1fa9a8a357f'
+Description: You can enable the auto-done feature for any method exposed by a component for which COM+ JIT activation is enabled.
+If JIT activation is disabled, auto-done is unavailable. ms.assetid: d699b85c-441f-4ea6-8d03-d1fa9a8a357f
-title: 'Enabling Auto-Done for a Method'
+title: Enabling Auto-Done for a Method ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Enabling Auto-Done for a Method